aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

 1. Create an instance of [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/presentation) class.
 1. Obtain the reference of a slide by using its index.
-1. Access the OLE Object Frame shape (in this example, we have used the PPTX created above which has only one shape at first slide) and typecast that object as an OLE Object Frame.
+1. Access OLE Object Frame shape (in this example, we have used the PPTX created above which has only one shape at first slide) and typecast that object as an OLE Object Frame.
 This was the desired OLE Object Frame to be accessed.
-1. Once the OLE Object Frame is accessed, you can perform any operation on it.
+1. Once OLE Object Frame is accessed, you can perform any operation on it.

 In the example given below, an OLE Object Frame (that is a Microsoft Excel Chart object embedded in a slide) is accessed and then all of its Object Data is written to an Excel file.